misheska/misheska.github.com/source/_posts/2013-08-06-getting-started-writing-chef-cookbooks-the-berkshelf-way-part3.markdown

 Testing Iteration #14 - Provision with Test Kitchen
 ---------------------------------------------------

-You can do everything that you were doing with vagrant just using Test Kitchen.
+You can do nearly everything that you were doing with vagrant just using Test Kitchen.
 The Test Kitchen equivalent of the `vagrant up` command is `kitchen setup`.
 Try running the `kitchen setup` command now to verify that your `.kitchen.yml` file is valid.
 When you run `kitchen setup` it will spin up a CentOS 6.4 vagrant test node instance and use Chef Solo to provision the MyFace cookbook on the test node: